Crymepunk/rajikaru-bot/README.md

 After doing these things you're basically good to go!
 Just run the bot by doing `node .` inside the bot folder.
 Good luck!

 ## Commands:
+Categories soon to come
 ```
   pull       Pulls the latest version from github.
   avatar     Replies with the user's avatar
   ping       Replies with Pong!
   nick       Give a nickname to the mentioned user.
   cuddle     Cuddles the pinged member.
+(WIP)
   reload     Reloads cogs.
 (Not Started On)
   gayrate    How gay is the pinged person O_o (Not Started On)
   hug        Hugs the pinged member.
 (Not Started On)